Jeffrey-P-McAteer/nbuild/readme.md

 ## Process 02

-1. A tester uses the `nbuild` library to write `review_nasa_worldwind.py`, which is a formal description of a public library written by NASA.
+1. A tester uses the `nbuild` library to write `review_nasa_worldwind.py`, which is a formal description of a [public mapping library written by NASA](https://worldwind.arc.nasa.gov/).

 2. The tester runs `python review_nasa_worldwind.py` and their browser opens to the following report: